Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

       <value>10</value>
    </Counter.addAndGet>

-and (assuming current counter state is 1) would reply with following XML document:
+And, assuming current counter state is 1, would reply with following XML document:

 .. code-block:: XML